finstatinsight/finstatinsight.github.io/content/term-of-use.md

 ## 5. User Conduct

-You agree to use our website in a manner consistent with all applicable laws and regulations.
+You agree to use our website and **FinStatInsight Reporting Dashboard** in a manner consistent with all applicable laws and regulations.
 You will not engage in any activity that could harm, disable, overburden, or impair our website or interfere with any other user's access to our services.

 ## 6. Account Registration

-Certain features of our service and website may require you to register an account.
+Certain features of our service, website and **FinStatInsight Reporting Dashboard** may require you to register an account.
 You are responsible for maintaining the confidentiality of your account information and for all activities that occur under your account.
 Notify us immediately of any unauthorized use of your account.

 ## 7. Termination of Access